ONLY 2 PLACES LEFT: BOOK NOW

 COURSE OUTLINE

-• This course is for all MSK therapists regardless of their professional titles or experience, who assess, diagnose, and rehab people with painful shoulders.
+• Suitable for all MSK therapists regardless of their professional titles or experience.

-• This course is for those who want a simple, more evidence-informed way to assess painful shoulders.
+• Who want a simple yet more evidence-informed way to assess painful shoulders.

-• This course is for those who want a clear, adaptable, person-centred approach for painful shoulders.
+• Who want a clear, adaptable, person-centred approach for painful shoulders.

-• This course is for those who want to cut through the complexity around painful shoulders.
+• Who want to cut through a lot of the unnecessary complexity and confusion around painful shoulders.

-• This course is for those seeking realistic, practical, pragmatic options for painful shoulders.
+• Who want realistic, practical, and pragmatic options for helping painful shoulders.

 COURSE OBJECTIVES